Journey-Cloud/self-hosted-boilerplate/site/_posts/2024-04-30-docker-compose-digitalocean.markdown

 sudo systemctl restart nginx
 ```

 24. Enter your domain into the browser.
-You should see Journey self-hosted server is installed.
+You should see that the Journey self-hosted server is installed.
 ![Image]({{ site.baseurl }}/images/posts/2024-04-30/docker-compose-digitalocean8.png)

-25. Login to admin panel by going to `https://<domain>/admin`.
+25. Log in to the admin panel by going to `https://<domain>/admin`.
 ![Image]({{ site.baseurl }}/images/posts/2024-04-30/docker-compose-digitalocean9.png)

 2261.
-To locate your credentials, go back to the terminal and find the process of Journey web server.
+To locate your credentials, open the terminal and find the process of the Journey web server.
 ```sh
 docker ps -a
 ```

-27. Find the process ID of the web server on the same line with `npm run launch`.
-In this example, the process ID is `5f9ae2280304`.
+27. Find the container ID of the web server on the same line with `npm run launch`.
+In this example, the container ID is `5f9ae2280304`.
 ![Image]({{ site.baseurl }}/images/posts/2024-04-30/docker-compose-digitalocean10.png)

-28. Read the logs of the web server.
-Use the process ID that you have found in step 22.
+28. Read the logs of the web server using the container ID found in step 22.
 ```sh
 docker logs <processID>
 ```